About the Conference Proceedings Series

 · decline

-In a first round a thorough scientific review of the papers is performed.
-Comments with the necessary improvements will be sent to the author(s).
+Afterwards, a thorough scientific review of the papers is performed.
+Comments on necessary improvements will be sent to the author(s).

-The scientific reviewing of each paper is done by two scientists from the Scientific Committee, taking care of "conflict of interest" and professional competence of the reviewers for the respective field.
+The scientific reviewing of each paper is done by experts of the Scientific Committee, avoiding "conflict of interest" and ensuring professional competence of the reviewers for the respective field.
 Reviewers receive a briefing with criteria and instructions on how to conduct the review.
 The reviewers cannot see the second reviewer's feedback and comments.
 In addition, comments can be sent to the Conference Chair and Editor.
-If the two evaluations differ significantly, the Conference Chair is contacted and asked for feedback and, if necessary, a decision.
-The same applies to papers that are rejected.
-These will be looked at again by the Conference Chair and given a final evaluation.
+If the evaluations differ significantly or if a paper should be rejected, the Conference Chair is contacted.

-The scientific review will be followed by the formatting check where the layout of the paper will be checked.
-If the layout does not correspond to the template, the papers will be sent to authors to implement the necessary changes.
+The scientific review is followed by the formatting check where the layout of the paper will be checked.
+If the layout does not correspond to the template, the papers will be sent to authors to implement the necessary changes or may be rejected.

 Data and other underlying material